 Stellar Facilities

-The physics department is home to state-of-the-art, experimental facilities to support faculty and student research projects, including the John D. Fox Superconducting Linear Accelerator Laboratory and the National High Magnetic Field Laboratory (NHMFL).
+The department is home to state-of-the-art, experimental facilities to support faculty and student research projects, including the John D. Fox Superconducting Linear Accelerator Laboratory and the National Science Foundation-funded National High Magnetic Field Laboratory (NHMFL).
 The experimental nuclear physics group runs the Fox Laboratory, which explores questions at the intersection of nuclear physics and astrophysics.
 The NHMFL, also called the MagLab, is the world's largest magnetic field laboratory and draws scientists from across the globe to conduct research.

 Public Outreach

 The department enjoys bringing the wonders of science to the Tallahassee community.
-Two of our most popular events are the Circus of Physics and Saturday Morning Physics programs, which introduce children and adults alike to FSU scientists and topics in the physical sciences.
+Two of its most popular events are the Circus of Physics and Saturday Morning Physics programs, which introduce children and adults alike to FSU scientists and topics in the physical sciences.
 These events are free for participants.
+Other events include the Dirac Lectures, featuring prominent scholars speaking on physics topics of interest, and programming at the MagLab.